 SAHOF Screening Policy and Procedures

 General.
 SAHOF has implemented a screening program in accordance with USA Hockey Policies.
-All volunteers or employees over the age of 18 with access to youth participants within the SAHOF jurisdiction must consent to be screened, and/or complete an Authorization to Release Information in accordance with the adopted screening procedures of SAHOF.
+All volunteers or employees with access to youth participants within the SAHOF jurisdiction must consent to be screened in accordance with the adopted screening procedures of SAHOF.

 Youth participants shall be defined as children (anyone under the age of majority).